 - Cash is currently not accepted on our buses or ticket counters.

 Is the Terminal Accessible?

 - Tactile signs on handrails to provide wayfinding information through raised print and Braille (a first in Canada).

 - More trip information is presented at eye-level.

-- All two-way intercoms used in emergencies will be accessible for individuals that are hard of hearing.
+- All two-way intercoms used in emergencies are accessible for individuals that are hard of hearing.

-- Vertical bars instead of traditional buttons will be used to open power doors, providing enhanced accessibility particularly for those with limited upper mobility; and enhanced washroom accessibility.
+- Vertical bars instead of traditional buttons are used to open power doors, providing enhanced accessibility particularly for those with limited upper mobility; and enhanced washroom accessibility.

 - TTC Wheel-Trans vehicles can pick up and drop off customers near the entrance on the east side of Bay St., across from Scotiabank Area